11th Parliament of Great Britain: History

 As with its predecessor, the Eleventh Parliament was an overwhelmingly Whig parliament.
 Traditional Whig–Tory party alignments had little meaning in the course of this parliament.
 Instead, political competition ran primarily between different Whig factions, such as the "Old Corps", Bedfordites, and Patriots.

 There were several changes of ministries in the course of the Eleventh Parliament.
-Newcastle's "Old Corps" Whigs assembled the first ministry, but had to accommodate the rise of the Bedfordite faction in late 1755 with several cabinet posts.
+Thomas Pelham-Holles, Duke of Newcastle's "Old Corps" Whigs assembled the first ministry, but had to accommodate the rise of the Bedfordite faction in late 1755 with several cabinet posts.
 Newcastle's ministry fell in late 1756, during the parliamentary recess, and the third session began with a new Bedfordite–Patriot Whig coalition in control.
 However, King George II could not brook them and fired them before the end of that session, placing the government in the hands of an interim caretaker ministry.
 More satisfactory to the king, Newcastle returned to power in coalition with William Pitt before the beginning of the fourth session in late 1757.

 The Seven Years' War was fought for the duration of the Eleventh Parliament, and much of its legislation addressed the financing and conduct of the war.